pinaxe1/CoralTPU-Dev-Board-Semantic-Segmentation-UNet/README.md

 Loading saved model and doing prediction on the same dataset.

 ## Step03_convert_h5_to_tflite2<BR>
-Converting my_model.h5 to TFLite2 format model.tflite.2 without quantisation
+Converting my_model_trained.h5 to TFLite2 format model.tflite.2 without quantisation.
+Just to check if the model compatible with TFLite.
+We are not going to use it anyway.

 ## Step03_convert_keras_h5_ to_fully_quantized_tflite <BR>
-Converting my_model.h5 to TFLite2 format model.tflite.2 with full integer quantization
+Converting my_model_trained.h5 to TFLite2 format #model.quantized.tflite with full integer quantization

+## Step04_load_tflite2_and_predict  <BR>
 Using TFLite model to perform prediction on cat1.jpg image.##

-## Step5  <BR>
+## Step04_load_tflite2_quantized_and_predict  <BR>
-Convert model to flatbuffer and fully integer quantization.
+Using fully quantized TFLite model to perform prediction on cat1.jpg image.##

 <BR>
 <BR>